MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - For Azure Virtual WAN scenarios, and where MACsec is not an option (for example, not using ExpressRoute Direct), use virtual WAN VPN gateway to establish IPsec tunnels over ExpressRoute private peering.
 This is depicted by flow C in the diagram above.

-- For non-virtual-wan scenarios, and where MACsec is not an option (for example, not using ExpressRoute Direct), today the only options is to use third-party NVAs to establish IPsec tunnels over ExpressRoute private peering or establish a VPN tunnel over ExpressRoute with Microsoft peering.
+- For non-virtual-WAN scenarios, and where MACsec is not an option (for example, not using ExpressRoute Direct), today the only options is to use third-party NVAs to establish IPsec tunnels over ExpressRoute private peering or establish a VPN tunnel over ExpressRoute with Microsoft peering.

   - It's in the roadmap to support IPsec encryption for ExpressRoute private peering.